fultonj/xena/standalone/README.md

 TripleO standalone needs to configure the 192.168.24.0/24 network and interface so it doesn't exist yet to use with deployed ceph.

-Any VM being deployed by standalone should have its own IP so I have deployed ceph use that IP, which is the following in my case by setting this variable in my inventory (today):
+Instead, any VM being deployed by standalone should have its own IP which can be used by Ceph by passing it as in the following example:

 ```
-tripleo_cephadm_first_mon_ip: 192.168.122.252
+openstack overcloud ceph deploy ... --mon-ip 192.168.122.252
 ```

-I'll probably add a --first-mon-ip option to the CLI which overrides the same.

 I also pass a [network_data.yaml](fake_workdir/network_data.yaml) file which satisfies